smguilia/overview-1/services_region.md

 Some services are available to purchase in a location, but that service's data might be hosted in a different location.
 The following table shows the services that are provided by IBM.
 For the full list of resources that are available, see the [catalog](https://cloud.ibm.com/catalog){: external} in the {{site.data.keyword.Bluemix_notm}} console.

-Services that are hosted globally create resources that operate across ple locations.
+Services that are hosted globally create resources that operate across multiple locations.
 For example, with {{site.data.keyword.cos_full_notm}}, you can choose to deploy data in a single [data center](#x2439906){: term}, or even a combination of locations by selecting the endpoint where your application sends REST API requests.
 For more information about the global network of locations, see [Locations for resource deployment](https://cloud.ibm.com/docs/overview?topic=overview-locations).

 <!-- Everthing above, can be changed, edited, modified in this Markdown file.
 Everything after, is maintained in the script file -->
 <!-- Do not manually change the table or add content in this table or after this table. -->